HR 11.01pr - Academic Integrity Procedure :

 The falsification or misrepresentation of data in a grant application or publication

 The failure to disclose conflicts of interest in a research program, or the failure to obtain proper informed consent for a research study.

 Any employee violating this policy will be subject to an investigation that may result in disciplinary action.
-Edmonds Community College will impose sanctions on employees consistent with appropriate college policies and collective bargaining agreements.
+Edmonds College will impose sanctions on employees consistent with appropriate college policies and collective bargaining agreements.